 Keith Phillips, DDS

 Dr. Keith Phillips maintains a private practice in Winston-Salem, N.C.
 He is president and founder of The Giving Hand Foundation, a nonprofit organization committed to the start-up and development of free medical and dental clinics.
 Dr. Phillips also serves as a teaching associate at the L.D.
-Pankey Institute and is on the faculty of the University of North Carolina School of Dentistry.
+Pankey Institute, and is a former faculty member of the University of North Carolina School of Dentistry.